Eigenfunctions of deformed Schr\"odinger equations: The spectral problem and its solution

-We consider the following quantum Hamiltonian\footnote{The restriction $\Lambda, \hbar \in \preals$ and $h_k \in \reals$ is not essential: the solutions we construct remain well-defined even for other choices of the parameters.
-However, this assumption simplifies the discussion of the operator’s spectral properties, and we will adopt this convention.}:
+where we set $h_0 = 1$ and $h_1 = 0$, without loss of generality.\footnote{The restriction $\Lambda, \hbar \in \preals$ and $h_k \in \reals$ is not essential: the solutions we construct remain well-defined even for other choices of the parameters.
+However, this assumption simplifies the discussion of the operator’s spectral properties, and we will adopt this convention.} A natural domain $\CD$ on which the operator $\rH_N: \CD \to L^2(\reals)$ is symmetric is given by